openpd-dev/openpd/docs/src/tutorials/howto_createSystem/main.rst

 .. note::  The number in the figure is the index of :math:`C_\alpha` atom for a clearer structure illustration.

-As we can see, the system only contains the :math:`C_\alpha` **atoms** and the **mass centers of the side chains**, which correspond to the effective atom in PDFF.
+As we can see, the system only contains the :math:`C_\alpha` **atoms** and the **mass centers of the side chains**, which correspond to the atoms mattered in the PDFF.

 In this system, the ``PDBLoader`` automatically extracts coordinate from the *.pdb* file.
-In some case, we only care about the sequence of protein.
-Than we can specific ``is_extract_coordinate=False`` to generate a side chain random distributed peptide chain.
+In some cases, we only care about the sequence of the protein.
+Then we can specific ``is_extract_coordinate=False`` to generate a side chain random distributed peptide chain.

 .. code-block:: python
     :linenos: